| | | |

 heaven and all is well with the world.”
 And then, the next weekend,

-it happens all over again.
+it occurs all over again.

 Now, confessing your sins with